brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

 As you can see in the picture above, there's a bunch of lanauges out there.

-## Let's break down what is programming and what is a program language
+## Let's break down what is programming and what is a program language and why we should learn programming

+### What is programming ?

 `Programming` is giving a set of instructions to a computer to execute.